Avoiding Headovers:

 – Cans & plastic bottles

-– Large tree branches & rocks
+– Large tree branches & even small rocks

 – Drainage grates